ubeninja77/hotel/README.md

 - Ask questions when you need clarification
 - Understand that the way you implement something may be different than the way your neighbor implements it

-**It is possible you will not be able to complete all requirements.** Though all 3 waves will be visible at the beginning of the project, they are organized by difficulty and relevance to the learning goals, and should be tackled in order.
+**It is possible you will not be able to complete all requirements.** The three waves are organized by difficulty and relevance to the learning goals, and should be tackled in order.

-### Setup
+## Getting Started

 We will use the same project structure we used for the previous project.
 Classes should be in files in the `lib` folder, and tests should be in files in the `spec` folder.
-You should utilize a spec helper file.
-You will run your tests automatically whenever files are added or changed, with the `guard` command.

 1. Fork this repository in GitHub
 1. Clone the repository to your computer